SakithaSamarathunga33/Learning-Platform/README.md

 - **User Profiles**: Manage personal information and track learning progress
 - **Responsive Design**: Fully responsive interface for mobile and desktop
 - **Authentication**: Register and login with email/password or Google OAuth
+- **Real-time Messaging**: Exchange messages with other users and mentors
+- **AI Assistant**: Get immediate help from an AI chatbot for quick questions

 ### 👨‍💼 For Administrators
 - **User Management**: Add, edit, and manage user accounts